 Letters of Recommendation Required | 3 |

-Students with a strong background in computer sciences or a related field are encouraged to apply for admission.
-At a minimum, the applicant should have had some programming experience, including courses in data structures and machine organization, and should have had a year of college-level mathematics at the calculus level or above.
-Applicants are evaluated based on their previous academic record, GRE scores, letters of recommendation, and a personal statement.
-All applications must be submitted online.
-Admission is very competitive.
-Aid is offered to about half of the students to whom admission is offered.
-Aid is usually in the form of fellowships, teaching assistantships, or research assistantships.
+Applicants with a strong background in computer sciences or a related field are encouraged to apply for admission.
+At a minimum, the applicant should have some programming experience, including courses in data structures and machine organization, along with a year of college-level mathematics at the calculus level or above.
 For more information on admissions, visit the department website.

 Graduate School Resources